hubbardbrook/HBR_InformationManagement/2024HBR_LocalDataCatalog.md

 Access to dataset details is provided by the LTER PASTA API via the EDIutils R package.
 The enhanced table resides on the HubbardBrook sharepoint site (HBR IM admin, UNH).
+The sharepoint data inventory file is maintained to track status of each dataset and to provide additional information that is not included in the formal metadata or may be lacking in very old datasets but is useful in our data catalog (LTER Core Research Area, HBR significant data status)

 ## Step-by-Step Catalog Workflow